-Obama admin. tackles colonoscopy confusionFebruary 20th, 2013 by Ricardo Alonso-Zaldivar in Cancer /
+Obama admin. tackles colonoscopy confusionFebruary 20, 2013 by Ricardo Alonso-Zaldivar in Medicine & Health / Cancer

 (AP)—The new health law requires that most insurance plans cover all costs for preventive care, including colon cancer screening.

 But it didn't turn out to be that simple.